ywang037/Federated-Learning-PyTorch/.ipynb_checkpoints/REPRODUCE_FL-checkpoint.md

 * Scikit-learn doc [Tuning the hyper-parameters of an estimator](https://scikit-learn.org/stable/modules/grid_search.html)
 * [How to Grid Search Hyperparameters for Deep Learning Models in Python With Keras](https://machinelearningmastery.com/grid-search-hyperparameters-deep-learning-models-python-keras/)
 * [Hyperparameter Optimization With Random Search and Grid Search](https://machinelearningmastery.com/hyperparameter-optimization-with-random-search-and-grid-search/)

+### IV.
+Differing from the exact results in the vanilla FL paper [IMPORTANT]
+Although we hope to "reproduce" the results reported in [the vanilla FL paper](https://arxiv.org/abs/1602.05629), **due to limited computational power, code resources and timeline**, one may face the following constraints for the time being:
+1. not be able to initilize the model optimally or luckily with a good seed,
+2. not be able to find optimized hyper parameter e.g., the learning rate, given that grid searches is very time-consuming, and thus making do with a "suitable" learning rate heuristically found.
+3. have to make do with (too) earlier stopping of the training, e.g., only perform hundreds of communication rounds rather than thousands of rounds.
+4. cannot afford to do the non-iid study for CIFAR10 learning task.
+In the vanilla FL paper, the author also did not conduct related experiments
+    * **you may report that this experiments can be carried out in the future** e.g., how to divide CIFAR10 for balanced/unbalanced non-iid scenarios.
+5. not be able to perform experiment for LSTM model with language datasets

+However, since our goal is to evaluate FL vs baseline methods, rather than achieving the best possible accuracy on MNIST/CIFAR10 learning tasks, therefore **simplified and reduced experiments can be acceptable as long as the results can reflect the core conclusions drawn for the comparisons reported in the vanilla paper** among FedAVg, FedSGD, and SGD, on the following aspects:
+1. Increasing parallism by increasing the clients fraction does not lead to significant improvement on speed-up, with smaller batch size (B=10), a small fraction (C=0.1) is sufficient to have significant improvement over the case with C=0 (one client per round).
+2. Adding more local SGD updates per round can produce a dramatic decrease in communication costs, for same local epoch E, a smaller B leads to more local mini-batch updates and a fewer rounds of communication.
+    * *To reflect this conclusion, one might not need to use that many combinations of E and B as the vanilla FL paper*.
+3. FedAvg converges to a higher level of test-set accuracy than the baseline FedSGD models:
+> For example, for the CNN the B = ∞, E = 1 FedSGD model eventually reaches 99.22% accuracy after 1200 rounds (and had not improved further after 6000 rounds), while the B = 10, E = 20 FedAvg model reaches an accuracy of 99.44% after 300 rounds.
+4. FedAvg improves speed-up over FedSGD and baseline SGD for *test acc vs comm rounds* experiments.
+    * One may skip CIFAR10 experiments if computational power does not allow for optimized learning rate searches.
+    * In fact, no existing implementation has ever reproduced CIFAR10 experiments.